tombh/streaming/JOURNAL.md

 # Journal
 ## 2025

+📅 **July 2nd**
+Morning(ish): Would be nice if I could get to adding Shadow Terminal to Browsh today.
+Realised from working on Browsh that https://github.com/gdamore/tcell can also do terminal E2E tests.
+Evening: Got Shadow Terminal and Tattoy working with `release-plz` and all their various version updated too.
+So that's great.
+But then started looking at Browsh and got quite overwhelmed by how buggy it is and how much I've forgotten about how it works 😞 But did get a bit excited looking https://github.com/Vrtgs/thirtyfour which is a nice wrapper for Firefox Webdriver.
+So maybe I should rewrite the Browsh interfacer in Rust??

 📅 **July 1st**
 Afternoon: Updated my system and Alacritty has some weird artefacting so having to use Kitty today.
 Seems okay, just doesn't recognise my `CTRL-UP` in `tmux` to start selecting.
 Anyway let's see how it goes, just want to follow my checklist from last night.
 Found relevant projects like Shadow Terminal for testing: